TraySimpson/WizardSurvivors/README.md

 - [ ] Add pickup item that instantly levels up
 - [ ] Add pickup item that heals to full health
 - [ ] Add score count for enemies defeated
+- [ ] Use signal instantiation on fireball & lightning